pinapelz/interactive-tierlist/README.md

 The best way in my opinion to deliver this information outside of a 90 page long essay beneath a PNG is to be able to export a tier list as an interactive HTML file.
 This way everyone who uses a modern browser can see the tier list and be able to see a description.

+> [!IMPORTANT]
+> **YOUR DATA STAYS WITHIN YOUR BROWSER.
+THE ONLY TIME WHEN AN INTERNET CONNECTION IS REQUIRED IS WHEN YOU LOAD A TIER LIST FROM A REMOTE JSON VIA `?url=` OR EXPORT A TIER LIST AS AN INTERACTIVE HTML FILE.**

 # Original README
 ### Offline Tierlist Maker